ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 ## Workarounds

-When doing read-only queries externally, one can often include a specific collation sequence in the query that will override the defalut specified in the table declaration.
+When doing read-only queries externally, one can often include in the SQL statement a collation sequence that will override the defalut specified in the table declaration.
 This may mean that exisring indexes won't be used which could impact speed.

-The safest procedure to run data modifing SQL on a RM database is-\
+For data modifing SQL, the safest procedure is-\
 -close the database in RM\
 -open it in an external app and load the “fake” RMNOCASE collation extension\
--do a “reindex RMNOCASE” SQL command\
+-do a “reindex RMNOCASE;” SQL command\
--do whatever SQL operations desired, including inserts\
+-do whatever SQL operations are desired, including updates and inserts\
 -close the database\
--open the database in RM and immediately use the RM tool to rebuild indexes.
+-open the database in RM and immediately use the RM tools to rebuild indexes.

 Another idea-\
-Modify the RM database tables so that the they do not use RMNOCASE.
-Once would have to move all of the data to the new desired tables, delete the old table, and then rename the table.
-Rebuild the indexes.
+Modify the RM database tables so that the they do not specify RMNOCASE.
+Once would have to move all of the data to the newly created tables, delete the old tables, and then rename the tables, and then rebuild the indexes.
 It is not clear whether the RM app will notice the removal of the RMNOCASE dependency.
 If NOCASE were substituted for RMNOCASE, at least ASCII name would sort as expected.